 The name may also be from Dand, Dandy, familiarly used in Scotland for Andrew.
 Comparing the Scottish records to the English ones, we can see that the Scottish ones were more recent and in many cases the name appears as a forename, not a surname.
 "Andrew Kerr, son of the eighth lord of Ferniehurst, who died in 1499, was generally known as 'Dand Kerr.'
 Dand was common as a Christian name in the south of Scotland in the sixteenth century, and in the list of tenants under the Abbey of Kelso in 1567 we find Dand Howy, Dand Glernet, Dand Lermont, Dand Craige, Dand Stobe, etc."

 Early History of the Dando family

-Another 191 words (14 lines of text) covering the years 1613 and 1674 are included under the topic Early Dando History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dando research.
+Another 96 words (7 lines of text) covering the years 1613 and 1674 are included under the topic Early Dando History in all our PDF Extended History products and printed products wherever possible.

 Dando Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Dando have been found, including Dandie, Dandy, Dande, Dando and others.